ICAEW.com works better with JavaScript enabled.

 EOTs

 EOTs are designed to facilitate employee ownership of an entity.
-They differ from EBTs and ESOPs (discussed above) because the entity does not have control or de facto control over the trust.
-This means that these arrangements are not accounted for as intermediate payment arrangements under FRS 102, i.e. there is no quasi consolidation in the entity’s accounts.
+They differ from EBTs and ESOPs (discussed above) because the entity does not have control or de facto control over the Trust.
+This means that these arrangements are not accounted for as intermediate payment arrangements under FRS 102, i.e. there is no quasi consolidation in the entity’s accounts and the shares are not accounted for by the entity as if they are holding their own shares.

 Example

-A trust is established with a company as a trustee (Trust Co).
+A trust is established (EOT Trust) with a company as a trustee (Trustee Co).

 The journal entries in Trade Co (for each such distribution) are therefore: